Columbus GA Personal Injury Lawyers Near Me

 You might have to take time away from work while you recover, and your medical bills and other expenses are probably piling up.
 On top of that, insurance agents and others may be harassing you to try to get you to make a statement about the accident.

 At a time like this, you really need to have someone on your side you can trust.
-Thankfully, you can call Butler Prather LLP at (706) 322-1990 for professional legal help.
+Thankfully, you can call Butler Prather LLP for professional legal help.

-Are You in Need of a Columbus Personal Injury Lawyer?
+Are You in Need of a Personal Injury Attorney Near You in Columbus GA?

 You don't have to accept the first offer you get from the insurance company!
-Butler Prather LLP will file a claim or a lawsuit to help you get the resources you need to cover your medical bills and other expenses caused by the accident, such as lost wages and occupational therapy.
+With the help of your personal injury attorney, you may be able to file a claim or a lawsuit to help you get the resources you need to cover your medical bills and other expenses caused by the accident, such as lost wages and occupational therapy.

-Why Choose Us Over Other Columbus Personal Injury Lawyers?
+Why Choose Us Over Other Columbus Personal Injury Attorneys?

-Butler Prather LLP has an unparalleled record of success in personal injury cases.
-In fact, we've been getting justice for accident victims in Columbus for over 35 years.
+Butler Prather LLP has a long record of success in personal injury cases.
+In fact, we have been seeking justice for accident victims in and near Columbus and throughout Georgia for more than 35 years.

-Do You Have a Personal Injury Accident Claim in Columbus, GA?
+How Do I Know If I Have an Accident Claim in Columbus, GA?

 There are two main factors you'll want to consider to determine if you have a viable personal injury claim.
 First, were your injuries caused by another party's negligent behavior?
 Second, what is the extent of your injuries?